evanxliu1/Crash-Never/README.md

 - **Transparency:** All design choices and ablations are documented for reproducibility and discussion.
 - **Experimentation:** Plan to compare feature sets and models to find the best approach.

----

-## Contact
-For questions or collaboration, please contact the project maintainer.